neyara/neyara/README.md

 ## ✒️ About me

 Hey there, my name is Nívea and I'm a computer scientist, backend developer, and Flutter enthusiast.
-I'm from Brazil and currently working at Fechô.
+I'm from Brazil and currently working at Bit Capital.
 In my free time, I usually learn about new technologies to expand my knowledge in other fields of study, like cloud computing and data analysis.

 <!---